flisanp/ms3-baby-food-recipes/README.md

 The Sign up page features a simple form where the user can pick a username and a password.
 A request is made to MongoDB to check if the username is already in use.
 If it's not being used a profile is created and the user is directed to their account page.

 - **Log In**
 The log in page also features a simple form where the user type their username and password to log in to their account.
-If the user don't exists or make a typo a flash message appears that says "Incorrect Username and/or Password".
+If the user doesn't exist or make a typo when writing, a flash message appears that says "Incorrect Username and/or Password".

 - **Manage Categories**
-When the Admin is logged in there is a page to manage the categories for the recipes.
+When site admin is logged in there is a page to manage the categories for the recipes.
 It's possible to either edit or delete the existing categories or to add new ones.

 ### Features Left To Implement
-- At the moment there's not so many recipes on the website but eventually it will be a lot more and it could become hard to navigate if everything is on one single page and that is why pagination would be a nice feature to have.
+- At the moment there are not so many recipes on the website but eventually it will be a lot more and it could become hard to navigate if everything is on one single page and that is why pagination would be a nice feature to have.
-- To upload your own images of the recipe instead of an URL.
+- To upload your own images of the recipe instead of an URL
 - To save your favourite recipes
 - To rate recipes
 - The possibility for users to delete their own account
-- Add more information about the recipes such as allergies, servings, preparation time and so on.
+- Add more information about the recipes such as allergies, servings, preparation time and so on
+- A more informative landing page that continues when you scroll with e.g top rated recipes, recipes for different ages or other tips that could be useful for parents

 ---